 - Don't order any

-A Feedback Wizard is a collection items, so the next step in creating a FW is to add your items.
+A Feedback Wizard is a collection Items, so the next step in creating an FW is to add your items.

 - Image - Can be any JPG, PNG OR GIF

 - PDF - PDF format only

 - Attachment - Can be any attachment (Client will have to download and open/view from the link provided, and then give feedback).